Hero Background

 Colonial Penn Life Insurance Reviews | The Truth Behind The 995 Plan

-The Colonial Penn 995 plan does start at $9.95 per month, but its main problem is in the wording: starts at $9.95.
-You may think that you’re getting a $10,000 policy comparable to other burial insurance providers, but Colonial Penn sells the 995 plan in units with set values that decrease as you age.
-Senior applicants often get less coverage for a higher premium than they could with similar policies from other providers.
+The Colonial Penn 995 plan, not to be confused with Colonial Life, does start at $9.95 per month, but very few will qualify for a plan starting at that price.
+You may think you’re getting a $50,000 life insurance policy from Colonial Penn that is comparable to other burial insurance providers.
+However, Colonial Penn sells its 995 plan in units with set values that will decrease as you age.
+Senior applicants will typically get less coverage for a higher premium than they could with similar policies from other providers.

-We’ll show you the rest of what Colonial Penn hides about the 995 plan and why we think a policy from one of our top-rated insurers is a better choice.
-As experts in the burial insurance market, Final Expense Benefits is here to help you make an informed decision to get the policy that works best for you at a much cheaper rate than the Colonial Penn 995 plan.
+We will not only share Colonial Penn reviews, but we will also show you everything Colonial Penn hides and why we recommend purchasing a plan from one of our top-rated carriers.
+As experts in the burial insurance market, Final Expense Benefits is here to help you make an informed decision to get the policy that works best for you at the best rate possible.

 If you’re interested in final expense insurance, call us at (866) 786-0725 to learn more.
-Be sure to check our free online quoting tool for personalized pricing estimates.
+Check our free online quoting tool for personalized pricing estimates.

 Jonathan Lawson’s Colonial Penn 995 Plan Commercial Explained

 Does this commercial look familiar?
-Jonathan Lawson repeats Alex Trebek, who was the Colonial Penn 995 Plan’s previous spokesperson, telling us about “the three P’s of life insurance: Price, price, and price.”
+Jonathan Lawson recreates the commercial that originally featured Alex Trebek, telling us about the “three P’s of life insurance: price, price, and price.”
 However, what’s important in the commercial is not the three P’s, it’s the fine print.

 colonial penn 995 cost Jonathan Lawson

-While Jonathan Lawson states that everybody gets coverage at $9.95 per month, the commercial actually says “coverage options start at $9.95”.
-While Colonial Penn tries to hide how much coverage you actually get for $9.95, we won’t.
-Below is more information about Colonial Penn’s rates for the 995 plan, how it works, and a chart for seniors to check how much coverage they’ll get.
+While Jonathan Lawson states that everybody gets coverage at $9.95 per month, the commercial actually states that “coverage options start at $9.95.”
+While Colonial Penn tries to cover up how much coverage you actually get for $9.95, Final Expense Benefits won’t.
+Below is a chart with more information about Colonial Penn’s rates for the 995 plan, how it works, and a chart for seniors to check how much coverage they’ll get.

 What Is The Colonial Penn 995 Plan?

 The Colonial Penn 995 plan is a burial insurance policy that starts as little as $9.95 per month.
-Also known as final expense insurance, burial insurance plans are whole life insurance policies with relaxed health requirements that seniors often use to cover funeral costs and other end-of-life expenses.
+Burial insurance, also known as final expense insurance, is a whole life insurance policy with relaxed health requirements that seniors often use to cover funeral costs and other end-of-life expenses.
 Coverage continues for the rest of your life if premiums are paid, the policy grows in cash value, and the death benefit payout will never decrease.

 Winter, hug and senior couple in a park, retirement date and walking in Canada with an umbrella.
 Na.